Br1sbane/test02/content/blog/Blockchain_in_action.md

 A project I follow closely is the one from the **Velocity Network Foundation**.

-Several big companies, among others SAP, SHL, Korn Ferry, Randstad and Kelly Services, have joined forces to create a trusted open talent market - a blockchain solution providing fully verified CV information and credentials records.
+Several big companies, including SAP, Oracle, SHL, Korn Ferry, Randstad and Kelly Services, have joined forces to create a trusted open talent market - a blockchain solution providing fully verified CV information and credentials records.